aj83854/bashfiles/README.md

 MacOS / OS X scripts
 ================

-### A repository of (*potentially*) useful OSX & MacOS automation / utility scripts.
+A repository of (*potentially*) useful OSX & MacOS automation / utility scripts.

 _______________________________________________

+# bootstrap_osx.sh
-## **bootstrap_osx.sh** - *Quicksetup script that installs homebrew w/cask, vim8.x, python3 with pipenv, npm, and some minor OS configs.*
+**`bootstrap_osx.sh` is a quick-setup script that downloads and installs homebrew w/cask, vim8.x, python3 with pipenv, npm, and some minor OS configs when executed.
+It is useful for quickly configuring a new OS X environment with most of the essentials required for developers.**

+*- - Feel free to modify the script to your liking to include or remove components/packages to fit your needs.*

 This is intended for Mac OS X 10.9 and above, but, it should still work for versions 10.8 and below assuming you know how to handle installing gcc instead.

-*- - - Feel free to modify the script to your liking to include or remove components/packages to fit your needs.*

 **NOTE**: *Before running, **make sure you install the  Xcode suite OR the command line tools first!** This should be the only thing you need to do on a fresh Mac or OSX image before cloning/running this script.*

 **0**. *If you need the full Xcode suite, install that first from the Mac App Store.* Otherwise, just **install the command line tools**:

 - For OSX 10.9 and newer: simply run `xcode-select --install` from the terminal to install the required command line tools.
+You can also simply type `git` to see if Apple's git is installed; if it is not, you will then be prompted to install the command line tools.
 - (*Not recommended*) For OSX 10.8 and older: Install gcc with homebrew by using the apple-gcc42 package from homebrew/dupes

 **1**.
-In your terminal app, and download this repo:
+Start a new terminal session, type the following to download this repo:

 ~~~
 git clone https://github.com/aj83854/macos-bashfiles.git